Aarogyaa Bharat

 3. Hospital Bed (If Required)

-For patients who need prolonged bed rest, a hospital bed can make a huge difference.
+For patients advised prolonged bed rest, a hospital bed can significantly improve comfort and safety at home.

 • Adjustable head and leg positions

-Hospital beds are commonly used after major surgeries or for elderly patients.
+Hospital beds are commonly recommended after major surgeries or for elderly patients with limited mobility.

 4. Bedside Rails

-Bed rails prevent accidental falls during sleep and make it easier for patients to sit up or get out of bed.
+Bed rails help prevent accidental falls during sleep and assist patients when sitting up or getting out of bed, especially during nighttime.

 Step 3: Bathroom and Hygiene Support